-Based on our litigation and arbitration experience, we outline the 10 main disputed issues and some solutions to prevent them through some “information pills.”
+Based on our litigation and arbitration experience, we will outline the 10 main disputed issues and some solutions to prevent them through the following “information pills.”

 The first few pills concern substantive issues: breach of preliminary agreements, price determination, lack of veracity or breach of representations and warranties, specific indemnity clauses, the relevance of the buyer’s knowledge in contractual liability mechanisms and risk coverage through W&I insurance.

 The next pills address procedural issues: contractual claims procedures, third-party determination of contractual aspects, expert evidence in court or arbitration proceedings, submission of the dispute to court or arbitration and whether to provide alternative dispute resolution mechanisms such as mediation.